dotnet/WatsonWebserver/README.md

 ## New in v1.5.x

+- Added a new constructor allowing Watson to support multiple listener hostnames
 - Retarget to support both .NET Core 2.0 and .NET Framework 4.6.2.
 - Fix for attaching request body data to the HttpRequest object (thanks @user4000!)